-Governmental activities.
-Most of the District's basic services are reported here, including instruction, instructional support, instructional leadership, school leadership, student transportation, food service, extracurricular activities, general administration, maintenance, and so forth.
-Property taxes, state foundation funds, tuition, fees, and state and federal grants are the major source of financing for these activities.
+Governmental activities - Most of the District's basic services are included here, such as instruction, extracurricular activities, curriculum and staff development, health services, and general administration.
+Property taxes, fees, state, and federal grants finance most of these activities.

-Business-type activities.
-The District charges a fee to "customers" to help cover all or most of the cost of services it provides for community education.
+Business-type activities - The District charges a fee to "customers" to help cover all or most of the cost of services it provides in the food and nutrition program.